drewkett/incrbtrfs/README.md

 ```

 - `[[snapshot]]` indicates a new snapshot specification
-- `directory` specifies the subvolume to take a snapshot of.
-Snapshots are stored in `$directory/.incrbtrfs`
+- `directory` specifies the subvolume to take a snapshot of
+- `destination` specifies the directory that the snapshots are stored in. `$directory/.incrbtrfs` is the default
 - `[[snapshot.remote]]` specifies that the snapshot should be sent somewhere. `directory` specifies the location of the backup.
 Remote snapshot locations do not append the .incrbtrfs folder.
   - `host`/`user` can be used to specify another machine to send the backups to.
 Communication is done with SSH.
 A copy of the incrbtrfs binary is required on the remote machine in order for this to work
   - `exec` can be used to specify the location of the `incrbtrfs` binary on the remote machine